ckaestne/seaibib/README.md

 Serban, Alex, and Joost Visser. "[An Empirical Study of Software Architecture for Machine Learning](https://arxiv.org/abs/2105.12422)." *arXiv preprint arXiv:2105.12422* (2021).

 > Interview study with 10 software architects working on ML-based projects, combined with literature analysis and small-scale survey.
 Lists several challenges and possible solutions, though scope seems to drift beyond software architecture, describing many well known challenges around model development and deployment.

+### 6.1.
+Model API Documentation

+Mitchell, Margaret, Simone Wu, Andrew Zaldivar, Parker Barnes, Lucy Vasserman, Ben Hutchinson, Elena Spitzer, Inioluwa Deborah Raji, and Timnit Gebru. "[Model cards for model reporting](https://arxiv.org/abs/1810.03993)."
+In *Proceedings of the conference on fairness, accountability, and transparency*, pp. 220-229.
+2019.

+> Position paper suggesting model cards as a short (1 page) documentation of the purpose and limits of the model, evaluation results, and considerations regarding fairness.
+Illustrated with two good examples.
+Strongly motivated by fairness discussions, but also a decent starting point for thinking more broadly about how to document a model.

+Arnold, Matthew, Rachel KE Bellamy, Michael Hind, Stephanie Houde, Sameep Mehta, Aleksandra Mojsilović, Ravi Nair et al. "[FactSheets: Increasing trust in AI services through supplier's declarations of conformity](https://arxiv.org/pdf/1808.07261.pdf)." *IBM Journal of Research and Development* 63, no. 4/5 (2019): 6-1.

+> Position paper suggesting fact sheets as documentation of a model and the assurances provided.
+Similar to model cards, but much broader in scope, including for example safety, explainability, and lineage concerns.
+Limited explanation and examples on most points though.

 ## 7. Process